opencog/sensory/DesignLearn-A.md

 vertex label in the set {A, B, ...} is assigned to one of K different clusters.

-Unfortunately, this K-means clustering is horrble and ugly, because although it reduced the bras $(A|$ to a small number, it did not reduce the kets $|p,q,r...)$, of which there are still a gazzilion.
+Unfortunately, this K-means clustering is horrible and ugly, because although it reduced the bras $(A|$ to a small number, it did not reduce the kets $|p,q,r...)$, of which there are still a gazzilion.
 Well, sort-of.
 Given that each p,q,r,... is a vertex indicator plus a sex